irsbugs/cmrt/CiviCRM Installation.md

 Check the latest version of CiviCRM: https://civicrm.org/download

 In CMRT's case, the latest CiviCRM zip distribution was 6.2.0.
-The download and unzipping was performed using the C-Panel Terminal.
+The download and unzipping was performed using the C-Panel Terminal:
 ```
 [cmrailtr@s03dd ~]$ cd public_html
 [cmrailtr@s03dd public_html]$ cd wp-content